Background pattern

 • Quinolone antibiotics such as norfloxacin.

-• Sulfinpyrazone (used for gout).
+• Sulfinpyrazone (for gout).

-• Sulfonylureas such as tolbutamide (used to treat diabetes).
+• Sulfonylureas such as tolbutamide (for diabetes).

-• Tacrolimus or cyclosporine (used in organ transplants to prevent rejection).
+• Tacrolimus or cyclosporin (used in organ transplants to prevent rejection).

-• Zidovudine (a medication against HIV).
+• Zidovudine (a medicine against the AIDS virus).

-• Medications that lower high blood pressure (ACE inhibitors such as captopril, beta-blockers such as atenolol, and angiotensin II receptor antagonists such as losartan).
+• Medicines that lower high blood pressure (ACE inhibitors such as captopril, beta-blockers such as atenolol, and angiotensin-II receptor antagonists such as losartan).

-• Fibrinolytics (medications that dissolve blood clots).
+• Thrombolytics (medicines that dissolve blood clots).

 • Aminoglycoside antibiotics such as neomycin.

-• Herbal extracts: from the Ginkgo biloba tree.
+• Herbal extracts: Ginkgo biloba tree.

-The use of ibuprofen may alter the following laboratory tests:
+Taking ibuprofen may alter the following laboratory tests:

-- Bleeding time (may be prolonged for 1 day after stopping treatment)
+• Bleeding time (may be prolonged for 1 day after stopping treatment)

-- Blood glucose concentration (may decrease)
+• Blood glucose concentration (may decrease)

-- Creatinine clearance (may decrease)
+• Creatinine clearance (may decrease)

-- Hematocrit or hemoglobin (may decrease)
+• Hematocrit or hemoglobin (may decrease)

-- With liver function tests: increase in transaminase values
+• Liver function tests: increased transaminase values

-Inform your doctor if you are to undergo a clinical analysis and are taking or have recently taken ibuprofen.
+Tell your doctor if you are going to undergo a clinical analysis and are taking or have recently taken ibuprofen.

-Taking Ibuprofeno Aldo-Unión with food, drinks, and alcohol.
+Taking Ibuprofeno Aldo-Unión with Food, Drinks, and Alcohol

 Do not take it with alcohol.

-Pregnancy, breastfeeding, and fertility
+Pregnancy, Breastfeeding, and Fertility

-If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and operating machinery
+Driving and Using Machines

 Ibuprofeno Aldo-Unión contains sodium benzoate (E-211), glycerol (E-422), and maltitol (E-965).